LuisM-Hernandez/README_generator/README.md

 ## License

-    This project is licensed under the MIT license.
+  This project is licensed under the Apache license.